-Appeared in the mid 1990’s on domestic applications and some import models.
-Today, it is the most common style in the industry.
-With aluminum tanks and tubes, the appearance of this type of Heater Core can vary depending on the application.
-Newer models may look like an Evaporator with heater tubes and some even have the Heater Valve already incorporated.
+First appearing in the mid 1990s on domestic applications and some import models, today aluminum heater cores are the most common style in the industry.
+With aluminum tanks and tubes, the appearance of this type of heater core can vary depending on the application.
+Newer models may look like an evaporator with heater tubes and some even have the heater valve already incorporated.

-Also known as Expanded Tube Heater Cores, hit the market in the 1990’s for Chrysler and high-end import applications.
-This style consists of copper tubes, aluminum ns and plastic tanks.
+Also known as expanded tube heater cores, mechanical core heater cores hit the market in the 1990s for Chrysler and high-end import applications.
+This style consists of copper tubes, aluminum fins and plastic tanks.
 There are some models that do not have a bottom tank, therefore the tubes are exposed.
-Aftermarket models with this style have been designed with aluminum tubes and O.E applications have started following suit..
+Aftermarket models with this style have been designed with aluminum tubes and O.E. applications have started following suit.

-Mainly cover import applications from the 1980’s to early 2000’s.
-As an older style, this type of heater core is made up of mostly copper and brass.
+Mainly covering import applications from the 1980s to early 2000s, brass crimp heater tanks are an older style.
+This type of heater core is made up of mostly copper and brass.

-Were introduced in the 1950’s as the rst copper and brass design, and used throughout the years until the early 1990’s.
+Introduced in the 1950s as the first copper and brass design, brass v-cell heater cores were used until the early 1990s.
 This style has the look of a honeycomb and in most cases, the top tank of the heater core features a large “V” shape.
-As time has past, aftermarket applications have gone to an aluminum design.
+As time has passed, aftermarket applications have gone to an aluminum design.